CocoBeane/CocoBeane.github.io/portfolio/aos_scripts.md

 <div class="content" markdown=1>

-I created this internal runbook when I was Team Lead of the Application Operations team at Groupon (abbreviated “App Ops”.)
-The App Ops team inherited a library of 30+ Ruby support scripts that were vital to business operations at the company, but we did not have the technical knowledge to run them.
-I took ownership of learning the existing process, simplified it, and then created a runbook and a training program for the rest of the team.
-This documentation was used faithfully for many years, even long after my departure.
-Unfortunately, there aren't many images of the runbook remaining to include here.
+The App Ops Script Runbook was a techncial support manual that aided non-technical employees in running a complex Ruby script library.
+As Team Lead of the Application Operations team (“App Ops”) at Groupon, we inherited a library of 30+ scripts that were vital to business operations, but did not have the technical knowledge to run them.
+I learned the process, simplified it, and then created a runbook and training program for it.
+This documentation was used faithfully for many years.
+Unfortunately, there aren't many images of the runbook remaining, as it was deprecated in 2021.

 </div>